 In partnership with the Village of Roslyn and Nassau County, the Roslyn Landmark Society launched a new campaign in 2016 to raise funds and seek grants to restore the historic grist mill.
 As of June 2018, with about $1.5 million secured for the restoration project, is expected to begin shortly, including raising the building to street level, stabilizing it, and restoring the exterior.
 Stay tuned!

 Village of Roslyn, Nassau County

-A rare surviving early-18th century industrial building featuring unique Dutch framing methods, the Roslyn Grist Mill has been vacant and threatened by demolition by neglect since the 1970s.
-Listed on the National Register of Historic Places, community members and local preservation groups have been in the planning process to restore the structure for over a decade.
-Owned by Nassau County, funding is earmarked for restoration of the Grist Mill, yet numerous false starts and lacking a clear vision for what the building could be repurposed for has delayed restoration.
+A rare surviving early-18th-century industrial building, featuring unique Dutch framing methods.
+Owned by Nassau County, the Roslyn Grist Mill has stood vacant and deteriorating since the 1970s.
+Listed on the National Register of Historic Places in 1986, community members and local preservation groups have struggled to restore the structure for over a decade.
+Numerous false starts and a lack of clear planning for the building’s reuse delayed restoration efforts.
 Located in the center of the village at the head of the harbor, the Roslyn Grist Mill is ready to become the keystone for a downtown and waterfront revitalization initiative.
-Community support is necessary to strengthen the partnership between the County, Town of North Hempstead, Village of Roslyn, and Roslyn Landmark Society in order to establish a viable new use for the structure.
+Community support is necessary to strengthen the partnership between the County, Town of North Hempstead, Village of Roslyn, and Roslyn Landmark Society to establish a viable new use for the structure.

 Click HERE to explore a remarkable archive at The Library of Congress containing photos and documentation of the Roslyn Grist Mill compiled in 1933 by the Historic American Buildings Survey (HABS), the United States Federal Government’s oldest preservation program.